 Recipe Tips

-- When the casserole is ready, some liquid will be on the bottom.
+- When the casserole is ready, there will be liquid on the bottom.
 After the casserole has cooled slightly, you can carefully tip the baking dish into the sink and drain some of the liquid off.
 But it's OK to just leave it in the pan!

 - While cabbage rolls are made with rice, there's no need to add it to this casserole.
 In fact, none of my casseroles contains a starchy ingredient, and we don't miss it in the least.

-- There's no need to cook the cabbage before adding it to the casserole.
+- There's no need to cook the cabbage before adding it to the other ingredients.
 Simply mix it raw into the ground beef and cook it until it's tender.

 Serving Suggestions